 Allows complex hydraulics to be calculated more accurately – particularly useful with dam breaks and breaches in defences

-Provides a range of analysis and visualisation tools for spatial data
+Provides a range of analysis and visualisation tools

 Run your simulations using the Flood Cloud service

-The 2D TVD solver is capable of modelling sub-critical flow and is widely used for modelling dam breach, very steep catchments or flow down spillways.
+The 2D TVD solver is capable of modelling trans-critical flow and is widely used for modelling dam breach, very steep catchments or flow down spillways.
 For rapidly varying flow, where hydraulic jumps may occur, the TVD solver generates more stable and smoother solutions as it’s particularly suited to modelling steep changes in velocity and water level.

 Flood Modeller's user-friendly interface provides an intuitive environment for building, running, and analysing 2D models.
 You can harness the power of cloud computing and run your simulations at lightning speed using Flood Cloud.
 Additionally, you can seamlessly load flood extents, as well as other shapefiles and images, to Flood Viewer to easily share model results with others.